videosdk-live/agents-quickstart/README.md

 - **Real-time Communication**: Seamless integration with VideoSDK's real-time communication platform
 - **Vision Support**: Direct video input from VideoSDK rooms to Gemini Live by setting `vision=True` in the session context.(Note: Vision is exclusively supported with Gemini models via the Gemini Live API)
 - **Virtual Avatar**: Enhance your AI agents with realistic, lip-synced virtual avatars using the [Simli](https://simli.com/) integration.
 Create more engaging and interactive experiences.(Works with both RealtimePipeline and CascadingPipeline approaches)
+- **Human in the Loop (HITL)**: Escalate specific queries to a human operator via Discord, then relay responses back to users
+- **Wake Up Call**: Detect user inactivity and trigger callbacks to re-engage users automatically

 ### 🔧 Why Choose Cascading Pipeline?